7mada123/disposable_cached_images/README.md

 -->

-Flutter package for displaying images from the Internet and keeping them in the cache directory with disposal feature to reduce bandwidth and memory usage.
+A flutter package for displaying and releasing images from memory.

 ## Features

-Download images from the Internet and keep them in the cache directory.
+Download and display images from the Internet and keep them in the cache directory.

+Display images assets.

 Cancel the download if the image widget has been disposed to reduce bandwidth usage.